-There being no further business to come before the Committee, the meeting adjourned at 5:05 p.m.
+Mr. Sace Hardman moved to adjourn the meeting.
+Mr. Kent Birdsong seconded the motion; the motion carried by unanimous vote.
+There being no further business to come before the Committee, the meeting was adjourned at 3:34 PM.

 PANHANDLE REGIONAL PLANNING COMMISSION